jonathanhecl/anki-ollama-translate/README.md

   4. **IMPORTANT**: Check the option "Compatibility with older Anki versions (slower/larger files)"
   5. Make sure "Include media" is checked if your cards have images/audio
   6. Click "Export" and save the file

+## ⚠️ Important for import
+  1. Open Anki
+  2. Go to `File` > `Import...`
+  3. Select your deck from the dropdown
+  4. Set format to "Anki Deck Package (*.apkg)"
+  5. Make sure "Include media" is checked if your cards have images/audio
+  6. Click "Import" and save the file

 ## 🛠️ Usage